NYC mayor Eric Adams indicted on criminal charges — reports – DW – 09/26/2024

 "If I'm charged, I know I'm innocent.
 I will request an immediate trial so New Yorkers can hear the truth," Adams said.

-A number of officials, including US Representative Alexandria Ocasio-Cortez, has called for Adams to resign.
+Before news of the indictment broke, US Representative Alexandria Ocasio-Cortez called on Adams to resign.

 "I do not see how Mayor Adams can continue governing New York City," Ocasio-Cortez, a New York congresswoman who represents parts of the city, said in a post on X.

-The charges against Adams come after the FBI last November searched and in the wake of a slew of resignations by top city officials in recent weeks as multiple federal corruption investigations entangle his administration.
+The charges against Adams come after the FBI last November searched the Brooklyn home of his chief fundraiser and in the wake of a slew of resignations by top city officials in recent weeks.

 mfi/rm (AP, Reuters)